Competitive Coaching Staff

 - 5 swimmers in the top 16 at Ontario Junior International, including a B final winner in the men's 50BR

-- 5 swimmers in the top 16 at Canadian Junior Championships, including a B final winner in the women’s 200IM and a silver medalist in the open water event
+- 6 swimmers in the top 16 at Canadian Junior Championships, including a bronze medalist in the women's 800FR and a silver medalist in the open water event

 - Numerous winners, medalists, and finalists at the Ontario Provincial Championships

-- 1 swimmer won a Silver medal at Junior Nationals, the first medalist for LSC at the National level since 2011
+- Lakeshore has won 2 individual medals at Junior Nationals, the first medals for LSC at the National level since 2011

-- Lakeshore swimmers combined for over 70 club records
+- Lakeshore swimmers have combined for over 120 club records, including 14 individual senior records

 Tristan is excited to take pre-competitive athletes, foster their development through age group and senior level swimming, and prepare them for university athletics and life beyond the pool deck.
 He is looking forward to building a culture of excellence, and developing the next wave of great athletes and great people at Lakeshore Swim Club.